Trigger Codefresh pipelines from Artifactory

-It is possible to define and manage Artifactory pipeline triggers with the Codefresh UI.
-This allows you to trigger Codefresh pipelines when a Artifactory event happens (i.e. a new Docker image is uploaded).
+Define and manage Artifactory pipeline triggers with the Codefresh UI.
+This allows you to trigger Codefresh pipelines when an Artifactory event occurs (i.e. a new Docker image is uploaded).

 Manage Artifactory Triggers with Codefresh UI